When is leadership legitimate?

 The USA caseIf we apply these two criteria to the recent USA elections, it seems to me that there is reason for worry.
 While the USA is not an autocracy, there are serious reasons to say that it is not a full democracy either.
 A study by Princeton showed that "economic elites and organized groups representing business interests have substantial independent impacts on US government policy, while average citizens and mass-based interest groups have little or no independent influence."

 Here are a few examples of how this could happen.
 One factor making this possible is the Citizens United law which allows big money to get a firm grip on nearly all candidates for the presidency (clear exceptions were Bernie Sanders and Jill Stein).
 This lead to the situation in which both final candidates were hated by a majority of the citizens while another candidate which appeared to have been effectively eliminated by his own party actually had views which reflected majority preferences (Sanders).
 Another factor is the role of the highly commercialized corporate media which gave one candidate extensive coverage while largely ignoring another candidate.
 Yet another factor is the process of gerrymandering which allows for the person who has won the popular vote by a large margin to lose the election.
-Taking all this in consideration, it is doubtful to say that the future president will have come to power democratically.
+Taking all this in consideration, it is doubtful to say that the future president, Donald Trump, will have come to power democratically.

 Will that person govern in a way which protects and strengthens democracy?
 Not likely.
 Already during the campaign he has shown explicit disrespect for the institutions on which a stable democracy is built.
 He has fervently attacked the press and keeps doing that.
 He has even intimidated and threatened individual members of the press for just being critical.
 He also, on many occasions, has shown disrespect for the constitution and the system of law (both national and international).
 Finally, he has shown disrespect for democracy itself, saying that the outcome of the elections should only be accepted if he would win.
 Also, at some point, he even suggested the elections should be cancelled and that the presidency should just be handed to him.